wells5609/wp-restful-api/README.md

 The **URI base** determines whether the URI is an API call and will be parsed for routing.
 Default is "api" and can be changed via the `APIBASE` constant.

+URIs should be **hierarchical** or tree-like in structure.

-**Resources** are top-level objects that determine the routes and callbacks available, as well as the type of data.
+**Resources** are top-level objects that determine the routes and callbacks available, and potentially the type of data.
+The resource name comes after the URI base like `yoursite.com/api/RESOURCE/`.

 Additional URI components may then further describe the request.

-####Examples
+####Example

+`GET api/organizations/southwest` - Bad URI

-`GET api/organizations/southwest-us` - This could translate to a request for information about an organization called "Southwest US", but it also might translate to a request for information about all organizations in the southwest US.
+This could translate to a request for information about an organization called "Southwest", but it also might translate to a request for information about organizations in the southwest of a country.

-More meaningful ("RESTful") URIs might then be:
+More meaningful ("RESTful") URIs might be:

- * `GET api/organizations/entity/southwest-us` for a single organization called "Southwest US", and
+ * `GET api/organizations/entity/southwest` for a single organization called "Southwest", and
- * `GET api/organizations/us/southwest` or `GET api/organizations/countries/us/regions/southwest` for a listing of organizations in the southwest US.
+ * `GET api/organizations/countries/us/regions/southwest` for a listing of organizations in the southwest US.

+In any case, the name of the resource would be `organizations` with a class name `Organizations_ApiController`.

 ##Controllers